Construction Change Order Template 2026

 Construction volume makes clarity more important

-For example, concrete cutting, drilling, grinding, demolition, and similar work can create respirable crystalline silica exposure.
+Not every change is cosmetic.
+Some affect safety, compliance, or working conditions, and those carry real cost.
+Concrete cutting, drilling, grinding, and demolition, for instance, can create respirable crystalline silica exposure.
 OSHA explains that activities such as sawing concrete, drilling concrete walls, and grinding mortar can expose workers to respirable crystalline silica dust.
 OSHA crystalline silica overview (osha.gov)

-If a change requires extra safety controls, price it.
+If a change requires extra safety controls, price them in.
+That might include:

 1. Dust control.